vladcalin/gemstone/docs/index.rst

 - exposes a public Json RPC 2.0 HTTP API
   (see `The JSON RPC 2.0 specifications <http://www.jsonrpc.org/specification>`_ )
-- can protect API access based on API token identification.
 - can communicate with other microservices through the JSON RPC protocol.
 - can communicate with other microservices through events (messages).